tmiddlet2666/coherence-playground/monitoring/README.md

 1. Clone the Coherence Operator repository - https://github.com/oracle/coherence-operator.git

-1. Copy all the `*.json` files from `coherence-operator/dashboards/grafana` to the directory `monitoring/grafana/dashboards` directory.
+2. Copy all the `*.json` files from `coherence-operator/dashboards/grafana` to the directory `monitoring/grafana/dashboards` directory in your cloned `coherence-playground` directory.

 ## Running the Example